 Spouses/partners are welcome to join council members for volunteer opportunities throughout the year.
 However, if spouses/partners would like to attend council meetings and take advantage of tokens of appreciation offered throughout the year, they will need to complete an individual application and be accepted to the Parent Advisory Council.
 New members will only be accepted in December and will not be accepted in the middle of a council term.

 Frequently Asked Questions:

-What do Parent Advisory Council members do during K Week and Family Weekend?
+What do Parent Advisory Council members do during Family Weekend?

-Parent Advisory Council members who volunteer during K Week and Family Weekend are responsible for a number of different tasks that include greeting and checking in families, distributing materials, giving directions, answering questions from new UK families, setting up and breaking down events, and more.
-Volunteers will need to arrive early and will be able leave shortly after each event.
+Parent Advisory Council members who volunteer during Family Weekend are responsible for a number of different tasks that include greeting and checking in families, distributing materials, giving directions, answering questions for new UK families, setting up and breaking down events, and more.
+Volunteers will need to arrive early and will be able to leave shortly after each event.
 More information will be communicated with Parent Advisory Council members before each event.

 What does a typical Parent Advisory Council meeting look like?

 Each Parent Advisory Council meeting is customized to highlight current programs, events, and initiatives on campus.
 A typical meeting might include getting to know other council members over coffee or a meal, hearing presentations from faculty, staff, or administrators, and opportunities for members to provide feedback about the university.

 What should I wear to a Parent Advisory Council meeting or volunteer opportunity?